thinkmnm/mnguyenmason/content/research/paper2/index.md

 publication: "Work in progress"
 publication_short: ""

 abstract: Who bears the burden for the increasing cost of medical care in the United States?
-To do so we track individual level health expenditure and employer level insurance plan information a in Utah's All Payers Claims Database (APCD) and merge employee information with Utah's Payroll tax data.
-We then use a within-provider, measure of inflation to describe the distributional incidence of medical price inflation.
+This paper investigates the distributional incidence of medical price inflation and its effect on wages.
+To do so we track individual level health expenditure and employer level insurance plan information in Utah’s All Payers Claims Database (APCD) and merge employee information with Utah’s Payroll tax data.
+We then use a quality adjusted, within-provider, measure of inflation to describe the distributional incidence of medical price inflation across employees within a firm, households within a firm, and across employers.
+We find that, unlike consumer markets, inflation is not concentrated in lower income individuals or households.
+We find mixed evidence that higher income households experience higher price inflation, which implies that single premium, employer sponsored insurance is inherently a regressive transfer.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.